majestic-mushrooms/majestic-mushrooms/README.md

 ### Database Creation:

-Use grunt to create a new database for your development and test environments:
+Use grunt to create a new database for development and test environments:

 Development envronment: `grunt pgcreatedb:default`

-Other environments, specify like so: `NODE_ENV=test grunt pgcreatedb:default`

 ### Run Migrations & Data Seeds